AdobeDocs/audience-manager.en/help/using/features/destinations/destination-macros.md

 <!-- c_dest_cache_busting.xml -->

-Browsers cache (save) save frequently requested content in memory.
+Browsers cache (save) frequently requested content in memory.
 When a page loads, saved content serves from the cache rather than from a remote server.
 This process helps maintain efficient download times because data serves locally rather than from another location.
 However, because caching does not require a server call, it can skew reporting by artificially lowering the number of unique requests.

 Cache busting prevents browsers from saving and reusing content.
 This technique uses code that inserts a random number or time stamp into a URL string, which makes it look unique to the browser.
 As a result, each `HTTP` call is counted as a separate request to the server.
 Forcing a new server call for each request helps maintain reporting accuracy and reduce discrepancies. [!DNL Audience Manager] provides two macros for cache busting: